River Oykel

 The River Oykel (Òiceall or Abhainn Òiceall, [ˈa.ɪɲ ˈɔːçkʲəl̪ˠ]) is a major river in northern Scotland that is famous for its salmon fishing.
 It rises on Ben More Assynt, a few miles from Ullapool on the west coast of Scotland, and drains into the North Sea via the Kyle of Sutherland.
-Traditionally it has marked the boundary between Ross to the south and Sutherland to the north.
+Traditionally it has marked the boundary between Ross (parish of Kincardine) to the south and Sutherland (parish of Creich) to the north.

 Etymology

 The name Oykel is of uncertain derivation, but may be of Pictish origin.
-Firstly, this an other similar hydronyms may involve the element og, meaning "lively" (c.f River Ogwen, Wales), suffixed by the diminutive -ell.
+Firstly, this and other similar hydronyms may involve the element og, meaning "lively" (cf. River Ogwen, Wales), suffixed by the diminutive -ell.
 Secondly, Oykel may represent Pictish *ogel meaning "ridge", although long rivers are rarely named after minor local features.
 The hypothesis of a derivation from an equivalent of Welsh uchel has been suggested, but judged unlikely.

 Geography

 The river rises at a height of 1500 ft on the southern side of Ben More Assynt, and flows just over 35 mi.
 The upper valley is known as Glen Oykel (Gleann Oiceall) and is mostly desolate moorland; the lower valley is known as Strath Oykel (Srath Oiceall).
 The A837 road runs along the river for most of its length, crossing it just above the junction with the Einig, about 6 mi west of Rosehall at Oykel Bridge.
 The eponymous hotel is famous among anglers, who are obliged to stay there when fishing the river.

 The River Cassley feeds into the Oykel by Invercassley (Inbhir Charsla), forming the Kyle of Sutherland which is later joined by the River Shin and the River Carron.
 The Kyle discharges into the North Sea via the Dornoch Firth.